When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 - Find out more: celebrating the unsung coronavirus heroes

-The supermarkets have introduced shopping cards, which are designed to be topped up like gift vouchers.
+The supermarkets introduced shopping cards, which are designed to be topped up like gift vouchers.
 These offer a safer payment method to support those that are relying on volunteers.

 Click the links in the list below to be taken to the web page to purchase a card for your chosen supermarket, or check out our story on the safest ways to pay volunteers for shopping for the pros and cons of other methods.